timgates42/koalixcrm/doc/source/intro.rst

 a customer in your koalixcrm.
 When you just received a question for an quote, you find a quote in your koalixcrm.
 Same for many kind of business objects you know in your company.
-Every such real world objects is represented in the admin start page (called "dashboard") as row of the applicationtable, every objects has a name - of cause - an add and a modifie button.
+Every such real world objects is represented in the admin start page (called "dashboard") as row of the applicationtable, every objects has a name - of cause - an add and a modify button.
 When you want to create a customer you just press the "add" button in the customer row and you will soon get a form (called "object_modify_view") to fill out save your customer.
 By pressing the modify-, or the name button of the object you get a list of all objects (called "objects_list") you already saved.